+2.6.3.
+Matters of Policy and Procedures Concerning Professional Staff

+- 2.6.3.1 The Senate has the responsibility to review, make recommendations, initiate, and participate in the formulation of policy and procedures in these areas: - All issues of concern only to professional staff.

 2.6.4.
-Matters of Policy and Procedures Concerning Professional Staff

-2.6.4.1.
-The Senate has the responsibility to review, make recommendations, initiate, and participate in the formulation of policy and procedures in these areas:

-All issues of concern only to professional staff.

-2.6.5.
 Other Matters of Policy and Procedure

-2.6.5.1.
-The Senate has the responsibility and authority to review and establish policy and procedures in these areas:

-Internal function of the Senate, including Bylaws, committee structure, etc.

-Other areas under authority as shall be granted by the Board of Trustees, the University President, or their designated representative.

-2.6.5.2.
-The Senate has the responsibility to review, make recommendations, initiate, and participate in the formulation of policy and procedures in these areas:
+- 2.6.4.1 The Senate has the responsibility and authority to review and establish policy and procedures in these areas: - Internal function of the Senate, including Bylaws, committee structure, etc. - Other areas under authority as shall be granted by the Board of Trustees, the University President, or their designated representative. - 2.6.4.2 The Senate has the responsibility to review, make recommendations, initiate, and participate in the formulation of policy and procedures in these areas: - Fringe benefits. - Institutional priorities. - Allocation and utilization of the university's human, fiscal, and physical resources. - The Van Pelt and Opie Library, computing facilities, audiovisual support, E.R.
+Lauren Bookstore campus

-Fringe benefits.

-Institutional priorities.

-Allocation and utilization of the university's human, fiscal, and physical resources.

-The Van Pelt and Opie Library, computing facilities, audiovisual support, E.R.
-Lauren Bookstore campus bookstore, Seaman

-Museum, etc. as they affect scholarly, instructional, and research activities.

-Admission standards and procedures.

-Student financial aid.

-Selection of the University President, the Provost, and other major university-wide administrators.

-Administrative procedures and organizational structure.

-The evaluation of administrators.

-All areas of student affairs not mentioned specifically above, including their effect on the educational process and on academic achievement.
+- bookstore, A. E. Seaman Mineral Museum, etc. as they affect scholarly, instructional, and research activities. - Admission standards and procedures. - Student financial aid. - Selection of the University President, the Provost, and other major university-wide administrators. - Administrative procedures and organizational structure. - The evaluation of administrators. - All areas of student affairs not mentioned specifically above, including their effect on the educational process and on academic achievement. - 2.7.

-- 2.7.
 Voting on the various matters shall be limited to subsets of senators and their constituents.
-(Const.
+(Reference is made to Section F of this article) (Const.
 3.76). - 2.7.1 Only Senators shall vote on matters before the Senate, or their Alternates may vote, if the Senator is not present. - 2.7.2 Only Faculty Senators or their Alternates, including at-large Faculty Senators, may vote on academic matters. - 2.7.3 Only Faculty Senators or their Alternates, including at-large Faculty Senators and Professional Staff Senators representing independent research units or their Alternates may vote on research matters. - 2.7.4 Only Professional Staff Senators or their Alternates, including at-large Professional Staff Senators, may vote on matters affecting the professional staff. - 2.7.5 All Senators or their Alternates may vote on Senate matters affecting the entire university. - 2.7.6 All Senators and their Alternates may vote in Senate committee deliberations. - 2.7.7 The Bylaws shall include procedures for classifying the academic, research, staff, and other matters brought before the Senate. - 2.8.
 As part of its functioning, the Senate should coordinate its activities and cooperate with appropriate representative groups of faculty, staff, and students on campus.